Dodo- An Extinct Bird

 Dodo is an everlasting symbol of the destructive power of man over nature.
 The man has an ability to completely wipe out an entire species from the earth.

 It also symbolizes a hope that the man may understand his mistakes and shortcomings and may hopefully become more kinder and more aware of the effects that his reckless actions can have on this fragile and delicate world.

 DNA Research on Dodo

-The history of evolution of dodo is not clear.
+The history of the evolution of dodo is not clear.
 Similar to other birds confined to islands, the dodo also underwent extreme evolutionary changes.
-There are little evidences of evolution and the researchers have found the genetic links of dodo with other birds.
+There are little pieces of evidence of evolution and the researchers have found the genetic links of the dodo with other birds.

 The DNA of dodo was similar to the gene structure of an extinct bird solitaire, which inhabited the Rodriguez island neighboring Mauritius.
-The Nicobar pigeon, from southeast Asia, was found to be the closest living relative of dodo.
-Other next nearest relatives are the pigeons like the crowned ones from New Guinea, and the tooth billed ones from Samoa.
+The Nicobar pigeon, from southeast Asia, was found to be the closest living relative of the dodo.
+Other next nearest relatives are the pigeons like the crowned ones from New Guinea, and the tooth-billed ones from Samoa.

 About 40 million years ago, the ancestor of the dodo and solitaire got separated and became distinct from their Southeast Asian relatives.
 Then they flew across the Indian Ocean to the Mascarene Islands.

 About 26 million years ago, both dodo and solitaire got separated from each other.
 According to geologists, this was the same time when the first but now submerged Mascarene islands emerged.
 The Mauritius and Rodriguez are younger islands, which respectively emerged around 8 and 1.5 million years ago.
 The now sunken chain of islands was used as stepping-stones by both dodo and solitaire.
 The isolation of Rodriguez island about 1.5 million years ago suggests that at least solitaire was able to fly at that time.